BrenPatF/item_category_optimization_oracle/README.md

 I applied this kind of approach using SQL for a number of problems, starting in January 2013 with [A Simple SQL Solution for the Knapsack Problem (SKP-1)](https://brenpatf.github.io/560), and I wrote a summary article, [Knapsacks and Networks in SQL](https://brenpatf.github.io/2232), in December 2017 when I put the code onto GitHub, [sql_demos - Brendan's repo for interesting SQL](https://github.com/BrenPatF/sql_demos).

-The latest series of articles takes a broader and deeper approach to the problems covered, including mathematics, verification methods and automation, with a variety of algorithms and implementations.
+The latest series of articles takes a broader and deeper approach to the problems covered, including mathematics, verification techniques and automation, with a variety of algorithms and implementations.

 ## Installation
 [&uarr; In this README...](#in-this-readme)<br />